 Missouri

-Lauren Gilbert lives on her family’s Angus cattle operation in the hills of southwest Missouri.
+Lauren Gilbert lives on her family’s Angus cattle operation in the Ozarks of southwest Missouri.
 She is the daughter of Josh and LeAnna Gilbert.
 Lauren and her brother, Paden, are first-generation Angus breeders and have been active within the Missouri Junior Angus Association and NJAA.
-Lauren hopes to get to know members and encourage them to take on opportunities the NJAA has to offer.
-Lauren is currently a junior at the University of Missouri where she is studying Agricultural Communications and Leadership.
-She plans on continuing her education at the University of Missouri Law School.
-After graduation she plans to be a voice for the agricultural industry and the hard-working people behind it, in places where decisions are being made.
+Lauren hopes to get to know members and encourage them to take on opportunities the NJAA provides.
+Lauren is currently a senior at the University of Missouri where she is studying Agricultural Communications and Leadership.
+After graduation, she plans to return to the family business, Gilbert Industries where they specialize in stainless steel tank fabrication.

 Avery Mather